pawelgur/image-loader/README.md

 ####Usage

-Check *src/imageLoader.js* for public api.
+Check *src/imageLoader.js* for public api and check *test/* for example usage.